reflectoring/reflectoring.github.io/content/blog/2022/2022-08-02-performance-with-completablefutures.md

 }
 ```

 In the example above we can notice how simple is to create such a pipeline.

-* First, we are firstly calling the `supplyAsync()` method which takes a `Supplier` and returns a
+First, we are firstly calling
+the `supplyAsync()` method which takes a `Supplier` and returns a new `CompletableFuture`.
+Then we are then transforming
-  new `CompletableFuture`.
-* Then, we are then transforming the result to an uppercase string by calling `thenApply()` method.
+the result to an uppercase string by calling `thenApply()` method.
+In the end, we just print the value on the console
-* In the end, we just print the value on the console using `thenAccept()` that takes a `Consumer` as the argument.
+using `thenAccept()` that takes a `Consumer` as the argument.

 If we step back for a moment, we realize that working with `CompletableFuture` is very similar to Java Streams.

 ## Performance Gains With `CompletableFuture`

-### Performance Using Synchronous Calls

 In this section we will build a simple application that takes a list of bank transactions and calls an external service
 to categorize each transaction based on the description.

-We will simulate the call of the external service by using a method that adds some delay before returning the category
+We will simulate the call of the external service by using a
-of the transaction.

-In the next sections we will incrementally change the implementation of our client application to improve the
+method that adds some delay before returning the category of the transaction.
+In the next sections we will incrementally
+change the implementation of our client application to improve the performance by using CompletableFuture.

+### Performance Using Synchronous Calls

-performance by using CompletableFuture.
-Let's start implementing our categorization service that declares a method
-called `categorizeTransaction` :
+Let's start implementing our categorization service that declares a method called `categorizeTransaction` :

 ```java
 public class CategorizationService {